acl-org/acl-2023/_pages/program/accepted.md

 **Evaluating pragmatic abilities of image captioners on A3DS**<br>_Polina Tsvilodub and Michael Franke_

-**On the Interpretability and Significance of Bias Metrics in Texts: a PMI-based Approach**<br>_Francisco Valentini, Germn Rosati, Damin Blasi, Diego Fernandez Slezak and Edgar Altszyler_
+**On the Interpretability and Significance of Bias Metrics in Texts: a PMI-based Approach**<br>_Francisco Valentini, Germán Rosati, Damián Blasi, Diego Fernandez Slezak and Edgar Altszyler_

 **Abstractive Summarizers are Excellent Extractive Summarizers**<br>_Daniel Varab and Yumo Xu_